 Elements of the professional formation process

-There are six sections to complete in your online workbook when completing professional formation.
-In each section you will be required to upload supporting evidence, such as notes from meetings, observation reports of your teaching, assessment plans, etc, as well as narrative.
+There are nine sections to complete in your portfolio when completing professional formation.
+In each section you will be required to upload supporting evidence, such as notes from meetings, observation reports of your teaching, assessment plans, and so on, as well as narrative.
 You will be given maximum word counts throughout for guidance.

 Introduction: About you

-In this introductory section, provide information about yourself, your qualifications and background that have led you applying for QTLS.
+In this introductory section, provide information about yourself, your qualifications and background that have led you applying for QTLS status.
 You also need to tell us who you have nominated to be your supporter (or mentor), who will support you through the professional formation process.